The following suggestions have been supplied by various members

 CLEANING TECHNIQUES with

-SOLUTION
+SOLUTION TOP

-CLEAN the DECK (Portable Deck Wash Pump) - It is incredible how well rain water can clean a deck, or anything else for that matter.
+Clean the Deck with a Deck Wash Pump - It is incredible how well rain water can clean a deck, or anything else for that matter.
 Morning dew has a similar property.
 Most people don't see this because they go inside during the rain or sleep in till the dew evaporates.
 Next time, go on deck just after a heavy down pour to see how clean it is.
 That pristine clean deck is the cleaning power of rainwater.
 I'm not about to suggest you stand in the rain with a deck brush, but try cleaning with the dew.
 It sure works.
 To be even more effective, wipe the rain or dew off to remove the dust particles imbedded inside each rain drop.
-For many years I've used a bucket of lake water and a brush to wash Panache's deck.
+For many years I used a bucket of lake water and a brush to wash Panache's deck.
 A bucket is OK but frankly the swoosh doesn't wash debris away very well and the brush is wanting to remove grunge from a tight hole.
 A steady stream of water from a hose is superior as it can be directed into a crevice to force debris out and float it away.
 The stream can also be used to follow the debris to where it flows overboard.
 A deck wash pump is also quick and easy to use for a spill or dirty foot prints from shore bound shoes. -

 and rub lightly.
 A long strip is very effective to clean in a space too tight to get your hands in.
-The liquid cleaner called Fantastic that can remove coal dust
+It doesn't affect the gel coat unless you scrub ridiculously hard.

-CLEAN DECK (Lichens) - If the Fantastic you buy
+Clean a Locker (Mold) - If the Fantastic you buy

-CLEAN the BOTTOM (Pressure Washer) - Pressure wash the hull before waxing or
+Clean the Bottom (Pressure Washer) - Pressure wash the hull before waxing or

 using other cleaners to see the true bright color of your gel